 Anne Griffiths’ studio practice is motivated by the expression of landscape through intuitive knotting of colour and form.
 By using the landscape as a starting point, her paintings explore interpretations of space, distance and memory.
 Through gestural line work and an energetic colour palette, Griffiths creates spatial relationships and poetic interpretations that wander through landscapes both speculative and imaginative.
 She is interested in how we take a feeling of a place away with us in our memory, and how that energy can transform by playing with some level of abstraction in the rendering of a traditional landscape.

-Anne Griffiths is a Canadian painter based in British Columbia.
+Anne Griffiths is a Canadian painter based in Victoria, British Columbia.
 She studied painting at Emily Carr University and received a diploma in design and illustration from Capilano University’s IDEA Program in 1986.
 Her work has been exhibited in numerous group and solo exhibitions.
-In 2018 she attended a residency on Vancouver Island with Canadian artist Harold Klunder.
 She continues to expand her practice with intent.